Overview

 The trail welcomes walkers, mountain bikers, and horseback riders in warmer weather and snowshoers, cross-country skiers, and snowmobilers in the winter.

-To explore the northern section, start at the trailhead across the street from the Amtrak Castleton Station, which dates to 1850.
+The northern trailhead is across the street from the Castleton Amtrak Station, which dates to 1850.
 Castleton was first settled in the 1770s and saw action during the Revolutionary War.
-You’ll pass through the Castleton University campus before entering farmland and pockets of hardwood trees.
-In about 8 miles, you’ll arrive on the sleepy downtown streets of Poultney, home to Green Mountain College.
-Leaving town, the trail ends just over the state line in a farm field.
+The route passes through the Castleton University campus before entering farmland and pockets of hardwood trees.
+In about 8 miles, the trail runs through the sleepy downtown streets of Poultney, home to Green Mountain College.
+Leaving town, the southern end of this section is just over the state line in a farm field.

-The southern section of trail begins on Depot Street in Middle Granville, New York, and heads southeast past a dairy farm and airport to Granville, New York, in 2.5 miles.
+The northern end of the southern section at the former railroad depot (51 Depot St, Granville) in Middle Granville, New York, and heads southeast past a dairy farm and airport to Granville, New York, in 2.5 miles.
 The D&H railroad depot at the trailhead serves as a bed-and-breakfast today.

 Crossing a bridge over the Mettawee River and skirting a furniture factory, the trail crosses back into Vermont about 2.5 miles past the Granville trailhead and arrives in West Pawlet 1.5 miles later.
 A quarry looms over the east side of town.